esmf-org/esmf/README.md

 on the supported platforms is to go to the "Supported Platforms" web page at https://www.earthsystemcog.org/projects/esmf/platforms_7_0_0 and follow the link for the platform of interest.
-Each test report contains the output of "gmake info", which lists the settings of the ESMF_MPIxxx environment variables.
+Each test report contains the output of `gmake info`, which lists the settings of the ESMF_MPIxxx environment variables.

 Users are encouraged to read the "Setting up ESMF to run Test Suite Applications" in the User's Guide to gain a deeper insight into how ESMF